karabanb/ceidg_datasets/README.md

 * no of features 26.
 * survival analysis problem.

-List of features with explanation (if it's neccassry):
+List of features with explanation (if it's neccessary):

 - **Status**.
 - **StartingDateOfTheBusiness**.